Installation

 conda install unitpackage

-If you want to work on the unitpackage itself, get a copy of the latest unreleased version of the unitpackage:
+Once you installed pixi itself, get a copy of the latest unitpackage

 git clone https://github.com/echemdb/unitpackage.git

-Any changes you make to the files in your local copy of the unitpackage should now be available in your next Python session.
+Note that any changes you make to the files in your local copy of unitpackage should be immediately available when you restart your Python kernel.

-We would love to see your contribution to the unitpackage.
+We would love to see your contribution to unitpackage.